 Last of all: practice, practice, practice and hopefully you don’t turn out like this guy.

 Every designer had to start somewhere and every designer started with nothing so you are not alone.
 Building your portfolio is probably the most important thing you do at University as this is how you will get a full time job once you leave.

 Portfolios are another topic in itself, however you can build it up by making up your own fictional graphic design briefs.
 Studios do not mind if your portfolio items are fictional as long as they are quality.

-Forums: To build your portfolio up you can get some small paying jobs (between $15 to $200) on Digital Point Forums.
+Find Jobs: To build your portfolio up you can get some small paying jobs, see here for places to find freelance work.